 When Rebecca returned from the MUN Institute she ran for senior class president.
 Rebecca said that speaking in front of everyone, “made me nervous, but I learned a lot from the summer program, because I knew exactly where to stand, how to use my hands, and how to look at the audience.”
 Rebecca was elected as class president and credits her ability to speak in front of other students to her time in Model UN and at the MUN Institute.

-Rebecca plans to study Mathematics at Harvard.
+Rebecca is now studying Mathematics at Harvard, and she served as an MUN Mentor for the Summer 2016 MUN Institute!
 She then hopes to go to graduate school and study education.
 One day Rebecca hopes to start a program for immigrants to help provide them with opportunities to succeed.

 Rebecca is one of the many incredibly successful MUN Institute alumni.